 Research indicates that women participating in climate change provisions are more likely to be aware of risks and are more willing to change their habits for the greater good, showing that gender awareness is needed as the world strategizes to combat a problem that affects every single human.

-This Earth Day, you can invest in women’s power to protect our planet.
-Learn more about our Signature Program.
+You can invest in women’s power to protect our planet.
+Learn more about our Stronger Women, Stronger Nations Program.